Signal Processing to Reduce Dark Noise Impact in Precision Timing: Data Sets Used for this Paper

 In Figure 4 there is also evidence for RF pickup in these data.
-However, rather than trying to shield the sensor from this pickup source (presumably local GSM) we chose, instead, to record data at full bandwidth.
+However, rather than trying to shield the sensor from this pickup source- presumably the local digital mobile network (GSM)- we chose, instead, to record data at full bandwidth.
 This noise is, in any case, easily distinguishable from signal and is removable by offline digital signal processing (600 MHz low-pass filter).

-As we will see below, turning on and off the high frequency noise proved to be very useful for understanding the robustness of the DCR jitter correction tool.
+As we will see below, turning on and off the high frequency noise proved to be very useful for understanding the robustness of the DCR jitter correction technique presented here.

 But first we illustrate the importance of eliminating high frequency noise, even when it appears to be a small component in the power spectrum.
 In Figure 5 we zoom in on a random trace of the noise in our laser data.
 The left panel shows the scattered points before applying a 600 MHz low pass filter as well as a smooth trace once it is applied.
-In the right panel we further zoom in on the pulse and as a transpose (between time and V) of a noise snippet.
+In the right panel we further zoom in on the pulse and as a transpose (between time and amplitude) of a noise snippet.

 Since the 1/f noise mitigation tool we have developed requires exploiting measurement of the noise contribution to slope and amplitude at a given threshold, Figure 5 illustrates the critical importance of bandwidth limiting.